• Skip to primary navigation

 Instructions

-• Pour balsamic vinegar into sauce pot.
+• Pour plain balsamic vinegar into sauce pot.
 Put pot over low heat.
-Simmer until thick and syrupy.
+Simmer until thick and syrupy—20 or so minutes, depending on how much you make.
 If you're feeling lazy, certain stores actually carry balsamic reductions already made.

-NOTE: If you want a sweeter balsamic reduction, add honey, agave or maple syrup to taste.
+NOTE: If you want a sweeter balsamic reduction, add sugar, honey, agave or maple syrup to taste.

 • Mix 1-2 teaspoon honey and mascarpone until well combined.